coders4liberty/minecraft-burning-man/README.md

 Then just download the minecraft-burning-man.py file and open it in your favorite IDE and start coding!

 Keep us updated about your progress.
 Create a branch and upload your code and start a pull request.

+If you need some help with learning GitHub, check out GitHub for NOobs https://youtu.be/1h9_cB9mPT8?list=PLqGj3iMvMa4LFz8DZ0t-89twnelpT4Ilw

 Try not to inadvertantly build on top of someone else's creation.
 You may want to write your code in a function oriented style that allows you to easily move it to a different location.